 When boiling water, the gas that evaporates first is water vapor (H2O).
 Oxygen and hydrogen molecules do not evaporate as gases from boiling water, as they remain bonded together to form water vapor.

-Boiling water is when water reaches its boiling point and changes from liquid to gas, while decomposing water is a chemical reaction where water molecules are broken down into hydrogen and oxygen gas.
+Boiling water is the process in which water reaches its boiling point and turns into vapor, while decomposing water involves breaking down water molecules (H2O) into its constituent elements, hydrogen and oxygen.
 Boiling water is a physical change, while decomposing water is a chemical change.
+Boiling water is reversible, while decomposing water is typically irreversible.

 Boiling distilled water can drive out some dissolved gases, including oxygen.
 However, distilled water naturally absorbs oxygen from the air, so it will still contain some oxygen even after boiling.